-Runs between Liverpool airport and Liverpool One bus station.
-Also serves Liverpool South Parkway which provides easier connections with the rail network.
-Runs every 30 mins and you can catch it at Bus Stop 1 outside the terminal and costs £2.20 one way.
+Runs between Liverpool Airport and Liverpool One Bus Station.
+Also serves Liverpool South Parkway, providing a more direct connection to the rail network.
+Runs every 30 mins at Bus Stop 1 outside the terminal and costs £2.20 one way.
 The journey to the city centre takes approximately 35 mins.

 Runs from Liverpool Airport (Stand 3) to Liverpool City Centre - Liverpool ONE Bus Station via South Parkway.
 Runs every 20-30 minutes.
 Travel Time is 8 mins to South Parkway and approx. 45 mins to the city centre.
 The 86/86A run 24/7 every 30 mins.

 Private Hire and Hackney Cabs available on arrival to Liverpool Airport.
-The Hackney Cab rank is available directly outside entrance to airport terminal.
+The Hackney Cab rank is available directly outside the entrance to the airport terminal.

-Liverpool John Lennon airport is located near the North West networks M57, M62 and M56.
-Fastest route is via A561 which takes approx. 27 mins and 13km.
+Liverpool John Lennon Airport is located near M57, M62 and M56 motorways.
+Fastest route is via the A561, which takes approx. 27 mins.

 Liverpool South Parkway is the closest rail station to Liverpool Airport.
 Approx. 2 miles away, it has links to Manchester, Yorkshire, the North East, East Midlands, West Midlands, and connections to London via Runcorn and Crewe.
 Regular buses (500, 80A and 86A) operate between Liverpool Airport and the station.
 Trains run from this station to Liverpool Lime Street approx. every 10 mins.
 Travel time 10-36 mins depending on the route.